IvanAlIliev/SoftUni-Courses/README.md

 # SoftUni-Courses
 Courses for my education @ Softuni.
-I edit this on GetHub directly
+I edit this on GetHub directly.